underd0g1/forthegram/README.md

 I might be adding a bash script with the package in order to make sure the rightdependecies are installed for linux.

-'fufill dependecy requirements
+fufill dependecy requirements
-'navigate to directory that contains the .py file 'launch using python3 liker.py
+navigate to directory that contains the .py file launch using python3 liker.py

 #Notes